Implementing My Health Record in your healthcare organisation

 Step 1: Register your network organisation in HPOS

-3. Select which seed or network organisation you want to link the organisation to.
+- Select which seed or network organisation you want to link the new network organisation to.

 Step 2: Register your network organisation to access My Health Record

-4. Select which organisation you want to register and what access flags they should have, then Save Changes.
+- Select which organisation is to be registered and select appropriate access flags, then Save Changes.

-5. If you agree to the terms, accept the Participation Agreement, and then select Register.
+- Review the terms and accept the Participation Agreement, then select Register.

 Obtain HPI-Is for all clinical staff who will be using My Health Record